Force over Distance: Chapter 39

 “Yes thanks; sounds perfect.”
 Rush smiled down at his quantum mechanics.

 “Ah fuck.”
-Rush closed his book and shoved it in Young’s direction before digging his hand into a web of open laces and pulling a boot off the floor.
+Rush closed his book and shoved it at Young before digging his hand into a web of open laces and lifting a boot off the floor.
 “Carry that for me, will you?
 I need it.”

 “Sure, genius.”
 He grabbed the thing by its cover of woven, red canvas.
 “I’ll carry your books.”

 Rush did a half-lace on each boot, fast and complicated.
-“Thanks,” he said absently.
+“Thanks,” he said.
 “Also the computer.”

 “Yup.”
 Young stood, crossed to the bed, and retrieved the man’s laptop.
 “I figured.”